Estimating the area of the Mandelbrot set

 If you want to use my code, the readme in the aforementioned repository will provide more specific information

 I have created a simple, singlethreaded, c program that estimates the area of the fractal.
-The essence of the program is very simple, it tests a large amount of uniformly distributed complex numbers within a certain range for its membership in the mandelbrot set and count the number of points that is a member, not a member, or undecided (potentially chaotic, or bad-having) pixels.
+The essence of the program is very simple, it tests a large amount of uniformly distributed complex numbers within a certain range for its membership in the Mandelbrot set and count the number of points that is a member, not a member, or undecided (potentially chaotic, or bad-having) pixels.

 There are two main methods that the program does the calculation,